UNSW-CEEM/CICCADA/README.md

 # CICCADA

+Description goes here.

+## Examples

 ## Contributing

 Interested in contributing?
-Check out the [contributing guidelines](CONTRIBUTING.md), which also includes steps to install `your_package` for development.
+Check out the [contributing guidelines](CONTRIBUTING.md), which also includes steps to install `CICCADA` for development.

 Please note that this project is released with a [Code of Conduct](CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.